FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 You can recall, these can be found under the `OAuth` tab when modifying an application in FusionAuth.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/edit-application.png" alt="Edit Application" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/edit-application.png" alt="The OAuth tab in the Edit Application page of FusionAuth." class="img-fluid" figure=false %}

 ### Routes
 For this app, we are going to setup three routes: